GHGs Descriptions & Sources in California

 Health and Safety Code 38505 identifies seven greenhouse gases that ARB is responsible to monitor and regulate in order to reduce emissions: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), sulfur hexafluoride (SF6), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and nitrogen trifluoride (NF3).
 The fluorinated gases are also referred to as "high global warming potential gases" in the 2008 Scoping Plan.

-A list of all GHGs included in the inventory along with GWPs and lifetimes can be found in the GWP page
+A list of all GHGs included in the inventory along with GWPs and lifetimes can be found at GWP.

-Make a Difference: Calculate your household carbon footprint, and find ways to reduce your GHG emissions at the CoolCalifornia website!
+Make a Difference: Calculate your household carbon footprint, and find ways to reduce your GHG emissions at CoolCalifornia.org.

 Carbon Dioxide (CO2)